JChenster/quizwiz/README.md

 None!

 ## Important citations and things:
-Please do not just end the program by interrupting!
+- Please do not just end the program by interrupting!
 It messes up the shared memory.
 Just play through the game....

+- If it is allowed, please pull later; there are some additional features that haven't been pushed (and a 4th idea of this class) that we really want to showcase :)